ysmr101/TicTacToe/README.md

 # TicTacToe
-An AI TicTacToe program made using Python, applies the MinMax and AlphaBeta Pruning search algorithms || GUI.
+An AI TicTacToe program made using Python (Jupyter Notebook), applies the MinMax and AlphaBeta Pruning search algorithms || GUI.